Skip to content

 The three most common types of abrasive grains are ceramic alumina, zirconia alumina, and aluminum oxide.

-#1 Ceramic Alumina Abrasive
+1. Ceramic Abrasive

-Ceramic abrasive grains have a more fine micro-crystalline structure than aluminum oxide or zirconia abrasive grains but, ceramic grains are quite sensitive to heat and temperature.
+Ceramic abrasive grains have a more fine micro-crystalline structure than aluminum oxide or zirconia abrasive grains but ceramic grains are quite sensitive to heat and temperature.

 What are Ceramic Abrasives Used For?